 The xMatters Engage Records tab at the bottom of the incident details screen now displays the related Engage with xMatters records for that incident.

-Once you've established the configuration settings for your integration, you can use the Batch Load features to seed xMatters with your ServiceNow users, groups, and configuration items.
+After you've done the basic configuration for the integration, you can use the Batch Load features to seed xMatters with your ServiceNow users, groups, and configuration items.

-The xMatters application includes a pre-configured role, x_xma_xmatters.xmatters.
-Assign this role to any users or groups you want to synchronize into xMatters.
-Assigning this role to a group automatically assigns it to all users within the group, or you can add this role to an existing role to automatically assign it to multiple users.
+- Assign the x_xma_xmatters.xmatters role to any users or groups you want to synchronize into xMatters.
+Assigning this role to a group automatically assigns it to all users within the group, or you can add this role to an existing role to automatically assign it to all users with that existing role.

 Batch load vs. dynamic sync